BrendanxP/WiFi-CSI-Sim/README.md

 - rosrun gazebo_ros gazebo (empty world, connected to ROS, with GUI)
 - roslaunch gazebo_ros empty_world.launch gui:=false (empty world, connected to ROS, no GUI)

+Custom CSI ROS messages:

-Gazebo Simulator (custom ROS message for CSI)
+-> On Gazebo Simulator

 ## Creating the `csi_msgs` Custom Message Package for ROS

 Below is a concise, copy-ready overview to include in your Github instructions.
 This guides users in setting up the `csi_msgs` package for custom CSI messages, without affecting other packages in the workspace.